|Fact Sheet Resources> Life with a single kidney * How to look after your kidneys

 In the older person it is more common due to the natural aging of the kidneys.
 A number of diseases can damage the kidneys such as diabetes, hypertension (high blood pressure) and some inherited conditions.

-Useful links: Kidney Disease: Are you one in three?
+Useful link: Kidney Disease: Are you one in three?

 KHA Kidney Health Resources including simplified translated versions

 KHA pages: Your heart and CKD and Diabetes and CKD